Kirbyy1/League-Account-Generator/README.md

 -   Generate multiple accounts with randomized usernames and passwords
 -   Select the region for the generated accounts
 -   Save the generated accounts to a text file
-- It works for every region
+-   Works for every region

 ## **Images**
 <p align="center">